ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_UpsertOryAccessControlPolicyRoleReader UpsertOryAccessControlPolicyRoleReader
-_UpsertOryAccessControlPolicyRoleReader is a Reader for the
+UpsertOryAccessControlPolicyRoleReader is a Reader for the
 UpsertOryAccessControlPolicyRole structure._

 #### Properties